kmeshavkin/rxmask/README.md

 Simple to install and use, but advanced mask package.
 Some features:
 * Both module and simple HTML script
 * Flexible - allows to change mask, placeholder symbol format, show or hide unfilled mask (or even part of it) and more
-* Allows to use same symbols that are present in mask
+* Allows to use same characters that are present in mask
-* Allows to specify format for every symbol
+* Allows to specify format for every character
 * Robust (test coverage using Cypress)
 * No dependencies